ehetherington/libtinylogger/guide/performance.md

 ## Test description.

 A simple elapsed time test of each of the available formats was run.
-For each format, 1000 log messages were were written to /dev/null.
+For each format, 1000 log messages were written to /dev/null.
 The time/message value was computed by dividing the total elapsed time by the number of messages.

-As other processes could affect this approach, each of these test was repeated 50 times, for a total of 50,000 messages per format.
-The minimum, median, mean and maximum times were found.
+As other processes could affect this approach, each of the above batch measurements was repeated 50 times, for a total of 50,000 messages per format.
+The minimum, median, mean and maximum times of the above batches was found.

 ## Results